Vica17INEL/INEL4206-Proyect/README.md

 ## Powering our ESP32

-For an independent power supply to our device (ESP32) we used a Batterie holder with two 1.5v batteries to feed our circuit.
+For an independent power supply to our device (ESP32) we used a Batterie holder with two 1.5v batteries to feed our circuit:

 1. Insert the two 1.5v batteries in the batterie holder, be sure you are placing the batteries with the correct polarities.
 2. Connect two connecting cables, one on each side of the baterrie holder connector.